xjamescui/FOSLedgerApp/README.md

 # FOSLedgerApp

+## Intro
+quick mock up for the Frontier LoyaltyPlus Ledger, BONUS question has been completed as well.

-Run instructions (in top folder, execute the following commands):
+## Run instructions (in top folder, execute the following commands):

 1. start virtual environment for this project
 > source ./venv/bin/activate